Borough of Brentwood: Roads

 A major trunk road running through the borough is the A12 dual-carriageway, running from East London to Chelmsford, Colchester, the ports of Harwich and Felixstowe, Ipswich and Lowestoft.
 The old Roman road (A1023) passes through the centre of Brentwood and joins the A12, which by-passes the town.
 Within different parts of Brentwood, the A1023 is called (from west to east) Brook Street, London Road, High Street, Shenfield Road, and Chelmsford Road.

 The other main road in the borough is the A127 Southend Arterial Road, which separates from the A12 near Romford and then proceeds easterly to Southend-on-Sea.

 Media

-The borough is served by a dedicated community radio stations, Phoenix FM.
+The borough is served by a dedicated community radio station, Phoenix FM.